Uncertainty Quantification for Bayesian Optimization: NUMERICAL EXPERIMENTS

-We compare the performance between the proposed confidence interval $CI_t^{\mathbf{seq}}$ as in \eqref{seqI} and the naive bound of Gaussian process, denoted by $CI_G$.
-The nominal confidence levels are 95\% for both methods.
-Other technical details are given in Section \ref{App:numeg} of the Supplementary material.
-The comparison results are shown in Figure \ref{figcr}.
-Figure \ref{figcr} shows the coverage rates and the width of the confidence intervals under different smoothness with $\nu=1.5,2.5,3.5$.
-From the left plot in Figure \ref{figcr}, we find that the coverage rate of $CI_t^{\mathbf{seq}}$ is almost 100\% for all the experiments, while $CI_G$ has a lower coverage rate no more than $82\%$.
+Panels 1 and 2 in Figure \ref{figall} shows the coverage rates and the width of the confidence intervals under different smoothness with $\nu=1.5,2.5,3.5$.
+From the Panel 1 in Figure \ref{figall}, we find that the coverage rate of $CI_t^{\mathbf{seq}}$ is almost 100\% for all the experiments, while $CI_G$ has a lower coverage rate no more than $75\%$.
 Thus the proposed method is conservative while the naive one is permissive.
-Such a result shows that using the naive method may be risky in practice.
-The coverage results support our theory and conclusions made in Sections \ref{Sec:UQ}-\ref{Sec:K}.
-As shown by the right plot in Figure \ref{figcr}, the widths of $CI_t^{\mathbf{seq}}$ are about five times of $CI_G$.
-The ratio decrease as the number of iterations increases.
+Such a result shows that using the naive method may be risky in practice, because the naive one underestimates the uncertainties.
+The coverage results support our theory and conclusions made in Section \ref{sec:theory}.
+As shown by the Panel 2 in Figure \ref{figall}, the widths of $CI_t^{\mathbf{seq}}$ are about five times of $CI_G$, and about 2-2.5 times of $CI_a$.
+The ratio decreases as the number of iterations increases.
 The inflation in the width of confidence intervals is the cost of gaining confidence.